interserver/mailbaby-api-samples/openapi-client/javascript-flowtyped/README.md

 ### Building

-To build an compile the flow typed sources to javascript use:
+To build and compile the flow typed sources to javascript use:
 ```
 npm install
 # The dependency `babel-preset-react-app` requires that you specify `NODE_ENV` or `BABEL_ENV` environment variables